Civic Responsibilities FAQ

 - I’m accepted into the New Directions (ND) Program, now what?

 - What are some popular misconceptions about New Directions?

 If you are documented (written up) by a member of the Mohawk Valley Community College community, the Office of Civic Responsibilities will receive that report.
-The report will be reviewed for potential violations of the Student Conduct Code or Residential Life Rules and Regulations.
+The report will be reviewed for potential violations of the Student Code of Conduct or Residence Life Rules and Regulations.
 A hearing officer will schedule a meeting with you based on your class schedule to discuss the incident with you.
 In that meeting, the hearing officer will ask you for information about the incident to determine your involvement in and responsibility for the violation(s).
-If you are found responsible for violating any section of the Student Conduct Code or Residential Life Rules and Regulations, you will be given sanctions that you will be required to complete.
+If you are found responsible for violating any section of the Student Code of Conduct or Residence Life Rules and Regulations, you will be given sanctions that you will be required to complete.
 Sanctions can include written warnings, disciplinary probation, community service, attendance at educational workshops and a variety of other activities.
 More information about sanctions can be found in the MVCC Student Handbook/Policy manual.

 If you miss a meeting with your hearing officer, he/she may make a decision on your case without the benefit of your input.
 If you know you will not be able to attend a meeting, please contact your hearing officer as soon as possible to reschedule.
+Please note that rescheduling is at the discretion of your conduct officer.
 If you miss a meeting, your hearing officer will send you a sanction letter with the outcome of your judicial incident and any sanctions you will need to complete.
 You are expected to complete any assigned sanctions if you were not at your meeting.

 Many factors impact how sanctions are determined for individual students, including their level of involvement in an incident and their previous judicial history.